ZiQiLN/ziqiln/README.md

 biohacking things combined with neuroscience, almost in same leval as donating my savings to wallstreet on stock exchange.

-What's currently in scope?
-I'm building an harm-reduction application based on PsychonautWiki and Tripsitter, done pretty much research there over past 3 years and I such thing would be useful to help people with abuse of specific things.
+**What's currently in scope?** Slowly designing concept of harm-reduction application which maybe will be initally released this year.

 <details>
   <summary>PGP Public Key</summary>